mikeandike523/DesignCSG/README.md

 # DesignCSG

-*The #1 application for constructive solid geometry design*
+*The #1 Application for Constructive Solid Geometric Design*

 ## Features
 * Design 3D objects using signed distances fields and OpenCL.